-1. BASIS OF PRESENTATION: Dorchester Minerals, L.P.(the "Partnership") is a publicly traded Delaware limited partnership that was formed in December 2001 in connection with the combination, which was completed on January 31, 2003, of Dorchester Hugoton, Ltd., which was a publicly traded Texas limited partnership, and Republic Royalty Company (Republic) and Spinnaker Royalty Company, L.P.
-(Spinnaker) both of which were privately held Texas partnerships.
+1. BASIS OF PRESENTATION: Dorchester Minerals, L.P. is a publicly traded Delaware limited partnership that commenced operations on January 31, 2003, upon the combination of Dorchester Hugoton, Ltd., which was a publicly traded Texas limited partnership, and Republic Royalty Company and Spinnaker Royalty Company, L.P., both of which were privately held Texas partnerships.
+The combination was accounted for using the purchase method of accounting.

-The condensed financial statements reflect all adjustments (consisting only of normal and recurring adjustments unless indicated otherwise) that are, in the opinion of management, necessary for the fair presentation of the Partnership's financial position and operating results for the interim period.
+The condensed financial statements reflect all adjustments (consisting only of normal and recurring adjustments unless indicated otherwise) that are, in the opinion of management, necessary for the fair presentation of our Partnership's financial position and operating results for the interim period.
 Interim period results are not necessarily indicative of the results for the calendar year.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information.
-Per-unit information is calculated by dividing the income applicable to holders of the Partnership's common units by the weighted average number of units outstanding.
+Per-unit information is calculated by dividing the income applicable to holders of our Partnership's common units by the weighted average number of units outstanding.
+Certain amounts in the 2005 financial statements have been reclassified to conform with the 2006 presentation.

-CONTINGENCIES: In January 2002, some individuals and an association 2. called Rural Residents for Natural Gas Rights, referred to as RRNGR, sued Dorchester Hugoton, Ltd., along with several other operators in Texas County, Oklahoma.
-Dorchester Minerals Operating LP, owned directly and indirectly by our general partner, now owns and operates the properties formerly owned by Dorchester Hugoton.
-These properties contribute a major portion of the Net Profits Interests amounts paid to the Partnership.
-The suit is currently pending in the District Court and discovery is partically completed by the plaintiffs and defendants.
-The individuals and RRNGR consist primarily of Texas County, Oklahoma residents who, in residences located on leases use natural gas from gas wells located on the same leases, at their own risk, free of cost.
-The plaintiffs seek declaration that their domestic gas use is not limited to stoves and inside lights and is not limited to a principal dwelling as provided in the oil and gas lease agreements with defendants in the 1930s to the 1950s.
-Plaintiffs' claims against defendants include failure to prudently operate wells, violation of rights to free domestic gas and fraud.
+${\tt CONTINGENCIES:} \ \, {\tt In} \ \, {\tt January} \ \, {\tt 2002,} \ \, {\tt some} \ \, {\tt individuals} \ \, {\tt and} \ \, {\tt an} \ \, {\tt association}$ called Rural Residents for Natural Gas Rights sued Dorchester Hugoton, Ltd., along with several other operators in Texas County, Oklahoma.
+Dorchester Minerals Operating LP now owns and operates the properties formerly owned by Dorchester Hugoton.
+These properties contribute a major portion of the Net Profits Interests amounts paid to our Partnership.
+The plaintiffs consist primarily of Texas County, Oklahoma residents who, in residences located on leases use natural gas from gas wells located on the same leases, at their own risk, free of cost.
+The plaintiffs seek declaration that their domestic gas use is not limited to stoves and inside lights and is not limited to a principal dwelling as provided in the oil and gas leases entered into in the 1930s to the 1950s.
+Plaintiffs' claims against defendants include failure to prudently operate wells, violation of rights to free domestic gas, and fraud.
 Plaintiffs also seek certification of class action against defendants.
 On October 1, 2004, the plaintiffs severed claims against Dorchester Minerals Operating LP regarding royalty underpayments.
 Dorchester Minerals Operating LP believes plaintiffs' claims, including severed claims, are completely without merit.
-Based upon past $% \left({{{\left[{{L{{\rm{s}}}} \right]}}} \right)$ measurements of such domestic gas usage, Dorchester Minerals Operating LP believes the domestic gas damages sought by plaintiffs to be minimal.
-An adverse decision could reduce amounts the Partnership receives from the Net Profits Interests.
+Based upon past measurements of such domestic gas usage, Dorchester Minerals Operating LP believes the domestic gas damages sought by plaintiffs to be minimal.
+An adverse decision could reduce amounts our Partnership receives from the Net Profits Interests.

-The Partnership and Dorchester Minerals Operating LP are involved in other legal and/or administrative proceedings arising in the ordinary course of their businesses, none of which have predictable outcomes and none of which are believed to have any significant effect on financial position or operating results.
+Our Partnership and Dorchester Minerals Operating LP are involved in other legal and/or administrative proceedings arising in the ordinary course of their businesses, none of which have predictable outcomes and none of which are believed to have any significant effect on financial position or operating results.

-3. DISTRIBUTIONS TO HOLDERS OF COMMON UNITS: Since the Partnership's combination on January 31, 2003, unitholder cash distributions per common unit have been or will be:
+3. DISTRIBUTIONS TO HOLDERS OF COMMON UNITS: Since our Partnership's combination on January 31, 2003, unitholder cash distributions per common unit have been or will be: